janko/rodauth-rails/README.md

 #### Custom account model

 The `#rails_account` method will try to infer the account model class from the configured table name.
-For example, if the `accounts_table` is set to `:users`, it will automatically assume the model class of `User`.
+For example, if you have `accounts_table :users` set in your Rodauth configuration, it will automatically assume the model class of `User`.

 However, if the model class cannot be inferred from the table name, you can configure it manually: